nguyentuan0604/playwright-demo/README.md

 ## CI/CD Integration with GitHub Actions

-The framework includes a comprehensive CI/CD pipeline using GitHub Actions.
+The framework includes a streamlined CI/CD pipeline using GitHub Actions with manual workflow dispatch for maximum control and flexibility.

 ### Manual Workflow Execution